clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 ---
 updatedDate: 2021-05-26T09:05:07+00:00
 categories:
   - Videos
 title: Exporting content from Clowdr to YouTube
-slug: exporting
+description:
-description: Simple instructions for exporting video content from Clowdr directly into YouTube!
+  Simple instructions for exporting video content from Clowdr directly into YouTube!
 author: Cristal Mojica
 draft: false
 ---

 #### Ready to Archive Your Conference Content?

 Clowdr makes it quick and easy to package and export conference content directly to your organization's YouTube channel.